HomeArticlesHow ToHow to Plan 80C Investments

 Common Mistakes to Avoid

-Buying endowment or ULIP policies to fill 80C: The 80C saving is Rs 46,800 maximum.
-If you buy a Rs 50,000/year endowment premium for 20 years, you save tax but earn 4–5% on the corpus — your money grows to perhaps Rs 18 lakh instead of the Rs 45–55 lakh it could have reached in ELSS or PPF.
-The deduction does not justify the product.
+Buying endowment or ULIP policies to fill 80C: The 80C saving tops out at Rs 46,800.
+If you buy a Rs 50,000/year endowment premium for 20 years, you save tax but earn 4-5% on the corpus.
+Your money grows to perhaps Rs 18 lakh instead of the Rs 45-55 lakh it could reach in ELSS or PPF.
+The deduction doesn't justify the product.

 Assuming you need to invest Rs 1.5 lakh fresh: Most salaried employees overinvest because they ignore EPF and home loan principal.
-Always audit existing deductions first.
+Audit existing deductions first, every time.

-Ignoring the new regime comparison: If you are in the 20% bracket with limited deductions, the new regime may save more tax despite losing 80C benefits.
-Model both regimes every year — tax rules and your income change.
+Ignoring the new regime comparison: If you're in the 20% bracket with limited deductions, the new regime might save more tax despite losing 80C benefits.
+Model both regimes every year since tax rules and your income both change.

 Frequently Asked Questions